clubajax/base-component/README.md

 #BaseComponent

-Utility for easily creating web components
+A base for more powerful web components

 ## To Install

-    bower install clubajax/create-element --save
+    npm install clubajax/BaseComponent --save

-You may also use `npm` if you prefer.
+You may also use `bower` if you prefer, although build tools like webpack prefer node_modules.

 Or, you can clone the repository with your generic clone commands as a standalone repository or submodule.

 	git clone git://github.com/clubajax/create-element.git

-It is recommended that you set the config.path of RequireJS to make `create-element` accessible as an absolute path.

-create-element has dependencies on [clubajax/on](https://github.com/clubajax/on) and [clubajax/dom](https://github.com/clubajax/dom)
+BaseComponent has dependencies on [clubajax/on](https://github.com/clubajax/on) and [clubajax/dom](https://github.com/clubajax/dom)

 ## To run the code